jonthysell/Chordious/README.md

 **Official Website:** http://chordious.com/

-Chordious requires .NET 4.6.2 or later.
+Chordious is for Windows only.
 See http://chordious.com/download/ for download and installation details.

 ## Features ##